-Oregano and marjoram both belong to the mint family and the similarity is such that oregano is often called “wild marjoram.”
-Marjoram’s flavor is a milder and more floral than oregano’s, which is sharper and more assertive.
+Oregano and marjoram both belong to the mint family, and the similarity is such that oregano is often called “wild marjoram.”
+Marjoram’s flavor is milder and more floral than oregano’s, which is sharper and more assertive.
 Some cooks use the two herbs interchangeably.
 Many recipes make use of both herbs thus benefiting from marjoram’s complexity and oregano’s relative pungency.
 Still, marjoram is clearly your best oregano alternative just by virtue of its similarity.

 –> Learn More: Oregano Vs. Marjoram – How Do They Compare?

 Because marjoram’s flavor is a little more delicate, it may not hold up to long cooking.
 In other words, it is a good idea to add it towards the end of cooking time.
 The proportions are also important.
 Use three parts of marjoram for every two parts of oregano that your recipe requires.

 Yet another member of the mint family, thyme is a popular oregano substitute for many chefs.
 It is especially effective in tomato-based dishes as well as those that feature beans and potatoes.
 It is also useful for salad dressings.
 It does differ in appearance to some extent as its leaves are smaller, but it provides a very close approximation of the oregano taste.

 Note that there are many different varieties of thyme.
 You will want to focus on the French and English varieties when seeking a good oregano substitute.
 When using thyme in place of oregano, use exactly the same amount that your recipe requires for oregano.

 –> Learn More: Oregano Vs. Thyme